Rupak09/Ngo-web/README.md

 Test the project: npm test
 Access app through your web browser or mobile app: http://localhost:3000

+## Key Concerns:
+1) Backend connectivity for the application.
+2) Change or modification in the project's ui.
+3) Front-end is not fully completed.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).